ibm-cloud-docs/satellite/direct-link-tutorial.md

 :   Currently, not all services support Direct Link.
 So, depending on the services you use it might or might not be possible for all traffic to use Direct Link.

 What {{site.data.keyword.cloud_notm}} services can I access over Direct Link to avoid accessing them over Internet?
 :   After following these instructions, {{site.data.keyword.satelliteshort}} and OpenShift on {{site.data.keyword.satelliteshort}} will work across Direct Link.
-Additional services deployed into a {{site.data.keyword.satelliteshort}} location might have features that require public Internet access.
-It is recommended to consult the documentation for each service running in a location to verify their connectivity requirements.
+If additional services are deployed into a {{site.data.keyword.satelliteshort}} location, check the documentation for each service to verify their connectivity requirements, as some services require public internet access.

 If I have two Locations that use Direct Link, can I use them for Direct Link to fail over from one Location to the other?
 :   This functionality is not yet available.

 How do I size Direct Link capacity for my Location?
 :   There are no additional sizing requirements for using Direct Link.
 So, you can size your Location like a normal Location, meaning based on the services you will use.

 Can I have one-click deployment of everything needed to enable Direct Link to avoid manual errors?
 :   Currently, a one-click deployment for Direct Link is not available.
-It might be available at a future time.

 ## Target use case
 {: #target-use-case}